 Greece is full of some of the most beautiful travel destinations in Europe.
 From spectacular islands and coastlines to archeological sites from the root of western civilization Greece will delight any traveler.
-Here are 5 top destinations in Greece you need to visit.
+Here are 5 top travel destinations in Greece you need to visit.

 Every trip to Greece should start with Athens.
 The birthplace of democracy, Athens is a city you can spend an entire week in and not feel that you’ve seen it all.
 Some of the highlights in Athens include the Acropolis, the National Archaeological Museum, the Parthenon, the Ancient Agora and the Theatre of Dionysos.
-These attractions can be seen over the course of 2 or 3 days.
+The attractions can be seen over the course of 2 or 3 days.
 Athens in a great city to travel in Greece with Voyage Privé.

 Make sure you also stroll through the neighborhoods of Monastiraki and Plaka.
 They are full of colorful buildings and adorable cafes that will leave you wanting to explore more of Athen’s neighborhoods.